South Island – New Zealand:

 Location: The South Island is one of the two main islands of New Zealand.
 New Zealand is located is the southwestern Pacific Ocean.
 The South Island has a population of around 1.038 million.

-I live in the South Island of New Zealand and I highly recommend you visit these places.
+I live in the South Island of New Zealand.
+I highly recommend you visit the South Island.

 Taxi – You can easily find a taxi in the main cities in the South Island.

 Examples – Blue Bubble Taxis, Gold Band Taxis (Christchurch) .

 Shuttles – Good for getting from airports to motels.